Related Research

 Learn more about our studies

-Overview: CALMA is a multicenter Phase 2 clinical trial designed to evaluate the safety and efficacy of IGC-AD1 for treating agitation associated with Alzheimer’s dementia.
-The purpose of this study is to assess the efficacy of the oral medication IGC-AD1, a THC-based (Delta-9-Tetrahydrocannabinol) formulation administered twice a day on Agitation in patients with mild to severe dementia from Alzheimer’s.
+Overview: CALMA is a multicenter Phase 2 clinical trial designed to evaluate the safety and efficacy of IGC-AD1, a medication for treating agitation associated with Alzheimer’s dementia.
+IGC-AD1, is a cannabis -based (Delta-9 Tetrahydrocannabinol [THC]) formulation to treat agitation in patients with mild to severe dementia due to Alzheimer’s disease.
+The medication is given twice daily for 6 weeks.

 ClinicalTrials.gov Identifier: | NCT 05543681 https://clinicaltrials.gov/study/NCT05543681 |